sampatghosh/blockchain-academic-certificate-global-verify/README.md

-# Academic Certificate Issuing and Global Search using Private Ethereum Blockchain and MongoDB
+# Academic Certificate Issuing and Global Search using Private Ethereum Blockchain and SQLite

 ## Features
 - Issue UniqueID to recipients